sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Graph Group By Column
 ----------------------------------------

-Below is a sample workflow that contains Graph Group By Column processor in Fire Insights.
+Below is a sample workflow that contains Graph Group By Column processor in Sparkflows.
 It demonstrates the usage of Graph Group By Column node to represent count of different group of data in Graphical format.

 It does the following processing of data: